-The Associate of Science in Education degree is designed for students preparing to transfer to a four-year institution to obtain a baccalaureate degree in elementary or mid-level education and teacher certification. \If interested in K - 12 Special Education or Secondary History, please see your advisor.
+The Associate of Science in Education degree is designed for students preparing to transfer to a four-year institution to obtain a baccalaureate degree in elementary or mid-level education and teacher certification.
+If interested in K - 12 Special Education or Secondary History, please see your advisor.
 The program incorporates foundation coursework in teacher education, field-based experience, and content coursework in a selected certification area.
 While this degree is widely accepted at 4-year public universities and colleges in Arkansas, student should check with transfer institution to ensure best choices of courses.

-\This degree can also prepare a student for K - 12 Special Education or Secondary History.
+This degree can also prepare a student for K - 12 Special Education or Secondary History.

-Students must successfully pass the PRAXIS I to be accepted for transfer with junior classification.
-The ASE degree does not guarantee acceptance into a 4-year teacher education program.
+Students must successfully pass the PRAXIS I OR earn the required ACT scores to be accepted for transfer with junior classification.